volschin/gekko/README.md

 # Gekko

- ##  Add some Gekko strategies from FFF and backtest tool for docker container autobuild
+ ##  Add some Gekko strategies from xFFFFF and backtest tool for docker container autobuild

  Build on LTS Nodejs 10 ...